8devices/lwm2m-client-rtl8710/README.md

 * All code is provided under The MIT License (MIT)

-* Application developed using Realtek provided framework, Copyright (c) Realtek
+* Application developed using Realtek provided framework

-* Lwm2m protocol implementation is provided under The MIT License (MIT), Copyright (c) 2016 Openhab-Nodes
+* WakaamaNode is provided under The MIT License (MIT), Copyright (c) 2016 Openhab-Nodes

+* Wakaama is provided under the Eclipse Public License - v2.0

+* MBED is provided under the Apache License, Version 2.0

+* FreeRTOS is provided under The MIT License (MIT)